Caenagnathus: Description

-Caenagnathus was a large oviraptorosaurian, with some specimens suggesting it achieved sizes comparable to its relative Anzu.
+Caenagnathus measured about 2.5 m long and weighed about 85–100 kg.
+It was a large oviraptorosaurian, with some specimens suggesting it achieved sizes comparable to its relative Anzu.
 Like Anzu, it had a toothless lower beak that was shallower in depth than those of elmisaurines.
 It also shared with Anzu less gracile proportions than those of elmisaurines.
 Like all oviraptorosaurs, it would most likely have possessed a coat of feathers.

 Classification

 This dinosaur has a confusing history.
 In 1936, a set of jaws (CMN 8776) were found, and later given the name Caenagnathus, meaning 'recent jaw'; they were first thought to be those of a bird.
 In 1988, a specimen from storage since 1923 was discovered and studied.
 This fossil was used to link the discoveries of several fragmentary oviraptorosaur species into a single dinosaur, which was assigned to the genus Chirostenotes, originally named for a pair of hands that were long considered to come from the same animal as Caenagnathus.
 Since the first name applied to any of these remains was Chirostenotes, this was the only name recognized as valid for many years.
 However, Senter and Parrish (2005) doubted the synonymy of Caenagnathus with Chirostenotes, noting that the maxillary remains included in the Epichirostenotes holotype didn't overlap with CMN 8776.
-A cladistic analysis of Coelurosauria by Senter (2007) found Caenagnathus to fall basally within Caenagnathoidea, while Chirostenotes fell as a derived taxon related to Elmisaurus.

-The status and relationships of Caenagnathus to other caenagnathid oviraptorosaurians began to be resolved with the discovery of more complete specimens in 2014 and 2015.
+A cladistic analysis of Coelurosauria by Senter (2007) found Caenagnathus to fall basally within Caenagnathoidea, while Chirostenotes fell as a derived taxon related to Elmisaurus.The status and relationships of Caenagnathus to other caenagnathid oviraptorosaurians began to be resolved with the discovery of more complete specimens in 2014 and 2015.
 The description of Anzu wyliei in 2014 represented the first nearly complete caenagnathid, and helped to clarify the differences between the more fragmentary specimens.
 Phylogenetic analyses found Caenagnathus collinsi to be more closely related to Anzu than to Chirostenotes.
 A second species which had previously been referred to Caenagnathus, "Caenagnathus" sternbergi, was found to be the sister taxon to the grouping of Anzu and Caenagnathus in one 2014 analysis.
 In 2015, new fossil remains were found to belong to Caenagnathus collinsi.
 These appeared to be intermediate in size and anatomy between the smaller Chirostenotes and the larger Anzu, lending support to their hypothesized relationships.
 These bones can be distinguished from Chirostenotes and contemporary "Leptorhynchos" elegans by features of the limbs, specifically the hand and metatarsals.

 A new Chirostenotes specimen described by Funston and Currie (2020) preserving a mandible provides further evidence that Caenagnathus is a distinct genus from Chirostenotes despite both taxa being part of the Caenagnathidae.